 At the beginning of the patenting process, we can conduct a patent search and advise on what type of patent protection you might receive and whether you should file for patent protection in the first place.
 When we prepare the application, we do our homework up front to not only understand the intricacies of the technology involved but also to understand how the technology fits into your overall business.
 At every stage of the process, we do not lose the perspective that the patent needs to provide value to your business.

-Due to our wealth of experience in patent prosecution matters, we have the ability to handle more complicated matters before the United States Patent and Trademark Office, such as reissue, reexamination, and interference proceedings.
+We have the ability to handle more complicated matters before the United States Patent and Trademark Office, such as reissue, reexamination, and interference proceedings.
 In addition, we provide a wide range of other patent-related services such as due diligence reviews, patent watches, clearance opinions, invalidity opinions, and infringement opinions, to name just a few.